acquia/microbus/README.md

 [![Build Status](https://travis-ci.org/acquia/microbus.svg?branch=master)](https://travis-ci.org/acquia/microbus)

-Takes a Ruby project and quickly turns it into a small tarball suitable for deployment to Linux servers.
+Takes a Ruby project and quickly turns it into a small tarball or package suitable for deployment to Linux servers.

 ## Dependencies